-Three evening midterm exams will be given via Honorlock from 8:20pm to 10:20pm (Eastern time) on the dates indicated on the preceding schedule.
-Detailed instructions for your exams using CANVAS will be given on CANVAS prior the exam.
+Three evening midterm exams will be given from 8:20pm to 10:20pm (Eastern time) on the dates indicated on the preceding schedule.
+Room assignments for the exams will be announced in class and on CANVAS.
 Students are expected to plan their work and other activities so as to be available at these times.
-Exam questions will consist of questions similar to the CWs, HWs, Qs and end of chapter problems recommended as the primary study tools.
-You will need a non-graphing non-programmable scientific calculator on exams, as well as pencils, your UFID card, and scratch paper.
+Exam questions will consist of questions similar to the CWs, HWs, Qs and problems recommended as the study tools.
+You will need a non-graphing non-programmable scientific calculator on exams, as well as pencils, your UFID card.
+Scratch paper will be provided.